88mphV3

 Rewards are distributed according to the impact of the vulnerability based on the Immunefi Vulnerability Severity Classification System V2.2.
 This is a simplified 5-level scale, with separate scales for websites/apps and smart contracts/blockchains, encompassing everything from consequence of exploitation to privilege required to likelihood of a successful exploit.

-The final payout amount may be affected by the exploitability of the vulnerability.
-Payouts are handled by 88mph directly and are denominated in USD.
+Payouts are handled by the 88mph team directly and are denominated in USD.
 However, payouts are done in MPH.

 Smart Contract